Dispelling the Myths about Sharks

 Sharks Mistake People for Their Natural Prey

-There are ways to avoid being ’mistaken’ for shark prey.
+There are also ways to avoid being ’mistaken’ for shark prey.
 In areas with seals where Great White Sharks occur, a bright wetsuit/drysuit is a better idea than wearing an all dark suit that mimics the colour of a seal, and it is not a good idea to dive in a murky area where sharks attack seals.
 With the Great White Shark, attacks are more likely near the surface, since the shark often come up from below to take seals, often at great speed.
 At the last moment it might be a bit difficult for a shark to stop if it realises the snorkeller or surfer at the surface was not the expected prey!
 To prevent this surfers are looking into ways to put off sharks from attacking in the first place, whether deliberate or mistaken identity!
 In tropical waters close to feeding sharks the flash of a hand may be mistaken for the flash of a distressed fish and wearing dark gloves lessens confusion.

 People swimming, surfing, or diving in areas with lots of bait fish